JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_configuration_file.md

 <primary-label ref="2020.1"/>

-Defines an alternate version of the text for the menu action or group.
+Defines an alternate menu action or group text depending on context: menu location, toolbar, and other.

 {style="narrow"}
 Supported